 - Implement proof-of-concepts quickly before full deployment

-Enhanced Security and Compliance
+Enhanced security and compliance

-Modern DWaaS providers offer robust security features:
+Modern DWaaS providers offer comprehensive security features:

 - Encryption of data at rest and in transit